ClickBank has been around for a long time.

 But it’s not all crap.

-You can make money there.
+You can make money there as an affiliate marketer.

 You just need to do your research, read reviews, and look for legit products.